pelias/documentation/data-sources.md

 Layers:
 - `address`

-[OpenAddresses](http://openaddresses.io/) is a collection of authoritatively sourced data for addresses around the world, with over 200 million addresses.
+[OpenAddresses](http://openaddresses.io/) is a collection of over 200 million addresses around the world.
 Data in OpenAddresses only comes from national, state, and local governments, so this data is highly authoritative.
 Because it consists of entirely bulk imports, OpenAddresses is a large, global, and rapidly growing dataset.
 Many countries, particularly in Europe, now have every address represented in OpenAddresses.

-OpenAddresses is by far the largest dataset by number of records used by Mapzen Search, so even though it only contains address data (as in no building names or other metadata), it's a great resource for global geocoding.
+OpenAddresses is by far the largest dataset by number of records used by Mapzen Search.
+Even though it only contains address data (as in no building names or other metadata), it's a great resource for global geocoding.

-OpenAddresses is sourced from regional governments.
-Many of these sources require [attribution (LINK NOT LIVE)](https://www.mapzen.com/copyright/openaddresses).
+Many of the sources used in OpenAddresses require [attribution (LINK NOT LIVE)](https://www.mapzen.com/copyright/openaddresses).
 Mapzen Search _does not_ import OpenAddresses sources marked as Share-Alike by the OpenAddresses project.

 ## Who's on First